Theigrams/NumFlow/README.md

 # NumFlow
-A simple deep learning framework which from [MatrixSlow](https://github.com/zackchen/MatrixSlow)
+A simple deep learning framework which forks from [MatrixSlow](https://github.com/zackchen/MatrixSlow).